How to get a low-cost mortgage refinance

 Here are some tips for ensuring that you’re likely to get the most favorable rate:

-• Compare rates online.
+- Compare rates online.
 Take a look online to see what mortgage refinance rates are available.
 This can give you an idea of what to expect.
-Be sure that you’re comparing the annual percentage rate, or APR, on offers since this includes other fees related to the mortgage.
+Be sure to compare the annual percentage rate, or APR, on offers since this includes other mortgage fees.
 The advertised interest rate doesn’t include these extra fees, which can impact your costs.

 2. Consider a no-closing-cost refinance

-However, you need to make sure you understand whether your lender is actually waiving your closing costs or simply shifting some of the fees.
+However, you need to check whether your lender is actually waiving your closing costs or simply shifting some of the fees.
 There are two main ways that no-closing-cost refinances work to help you avoid paying a lump sum upfront:

-• Higher interest rate: Your lender might charge you a higher interest rate to make up for the no-closing-cost refinance.
-The lender still ends up recovering what you would have paid in closing costs because you’re paying more in interest.
+- Higher interest rate: The lender might charge you a higher interest rate to make up for the no-closing-cost refinance.
+The lender still gets what you would have paid in closing costs because you’re paying more in interest.

 3. Compare mortgage lenders

-You are not required to refinance with your current lender, and you can get a better mortgage rate simply by shopping around with multiple lenders.
-In fact, you could save an average of $600 annually over the life of your loan by obtaining at least two rate quotes, according to a study by Freddie Mac.
+You are not required to refinance with your current lender.
+You might get a better mortgage rate simply by shopping around with multiple lenders.
+In fact, you could save an average of $600 annually over the life of your loan by getting at least two rate quotes, according to a 2022 study by Freddie Mac.
 At least four rate quotes could save more than $1,200 annually.

-Plus, if you get an attractive quote from one lender, you could have leverage with the next — or your primary mortgage place.
+Plus, if you get an attractive quote from one lender, you could have leverage with the next — or your primary lender.

 Wondering where to start?
-Bankrate has compiled a list of top mortgage refinance lenders to consider.
+Bankrate has compiled a list of top mortgage refinance lenders to consider when shopping around for a low-cost refinance.

 4. Consult with your lender

-You can also try negotiating your closing costs with the lender.
+You can also try negotiating your closing costs with the lender to get low-cost refinancing.
 It might be able to reduce or waive certain fees, so ask if there are discounts or waivers available.
 Sometimes, if you’re already a borrower with the lender or if you can show some other compelling reason (like you’ll choose another lender with a better offer), you might be able to get a break.

 How to calculate if refinancing is worth it for you

-Whether refinancing is worth it depends on your individual situation, as well as the numbers.
-Bankrate’s mortgage refinance calculator can help you run the numbers to see what works best for your situation and needs.
+Whether refinancing is worth it depends on your situation, as well as the numbers.
+Bankrate’s mortgage refinance calculator can help you run the numbers to see what works best for you.

 However, it’s not just about avoiding upfront closing costs.
 How long you’ll be in the home and your own preferences play a role in the decision, too.